challeau/my-notes/w4/mongodb.md

 ### Update
-The update commands allow us to update some fields in the document or replace a document:
+The update commands allow us to update some fields in the document or replace a document.

 ``` javascript
 // Update the first document that matches <filter> according to the rules set by <update>: